Property Graph Exchange Format (PG)

 • id the node identifier, being a non-empty string.
 Node identifiers MUST be unique per PG-JSON document.

 • labels an array of labels, each being a non-empty string.
 Labels MUST be unique per node.
+The array SHOULD be sorted by unicode codepoints.

 • properties a JSON object mapping non-empty strings as property keys to non-empty arrays of scalar JSON values (string, number, boolean) as property values.